ayunav/WomenIniOSMeetup/FAQ.md

 iOSoho, the largest iOS meetup in NYC, has an audience that is about 90% male. iOSoho has never had women speakers.

 The Women in iOS meetup is about creating a safe and comfortable environment for women and other underrepresented groups in the iOS development industry.
-We understand that, for some, it might be intimidating to attend a meetup where they are the only “other” person in the room.
+We understand that, for some, it might be intimidating to attend a meetup where they could be the only “other” person in the room.

 For example, according to one iOSoho attendee, “when I signed up for my first iOSoho event, frankly, I didn’t want to go.
 There were 12 women, including me, on that 150 person guest list, and I was scared and intimidated to walk into that room.”